Early release content will be available to watch in March. All sessions will be individually CPD accredited.

 The appropriate use of blood components and patient blood management

-Speaker Shari Spencer
+Speaker Dr Shari Spencer

-Shari Spencer
+Dr Shari Spencer

 feedback